so-okada/bXiv/README.md

 # Application Info

-This application bXiv delivers arXiv daily new submissions, abstracts, cross-lists, and replacements by bluesky posts, repliles, and reposts.
+bXiv delivers arXiv daily new submissions, abstracts, cross-lists, and replacements by bluesky posts, repliles, and reposts.
 We use python3 scripts with atproto. bXiv is not affiliated with arXiv.

 ## Setup